 - The provisions related to the Coastal Management Element within s.
 163.3178, F.S. are amended to remove an outdated reference to the Coastal Resources Interagency Management Committee that no longer exists.
-Local governments are still encouraged to adopt countywide marina siting plans to designate sites for existing and future marinas, and countywide marina are still required to be consistent with state and regional environmental planning policies and standards. - Section 189.415 requires each independent special district to submit a public facilities report to each local government in which it is located specifying information regarding the district's facilities.
+Local governments are still encouraged to adopt countywide marina siting plans to designate sites for existing and future marinas, and countywide marina are still required to be consistent with state and regional environmental planning policies and standards. - Section 189.415, F.S., requires each independent special district to submit a public facilities report to each local government in which it is located specifying information regarding the district's facilities.
 This information is required to be updated every 5 years at least 12 months prior to the evaluation and appraisal report.
-This timing for the update is outdated, and this bill changes the timing from every 5 years to every 7 years in order to coincide with the local government's evaluation and appraisal review.
-This bill also updates DEO's method of informing special districts when their facilities report is due by instructing DEO to post a schedule on its website based on the evaluation and appraisal notification schedule prepared pursuant to s.
+The timing for providing the updated information is outdated, and so the bill changes the timing from every 5 years to every 7 years in order to coincide with the local government's evaluation and appraisal review.
+The bill also updates DEO's method of informing special districts when their facilities report is due by instructing DEO to post a schedule on its website based on the evaluation and appraisal notification schedule prepared pursuant to s.
 163.3191(5), F.S., for special districts to use to determine when the public facilities report is due to the local governments. - Section 380.115, F.S., provides procedures for developments that have received a development of regional impact (DRI) development order but that are no longer required to undergo DRI review because of a change in the threshold standards in s.
 380.0561, F.S., or because the development is located in a dense urban land area (DULA) under s.
 380.06(29), F.S., and therefore is exempt from DRI review.
-Section 380.06(24), F.S. also exempts certain developments from DRI review, and this bill adds a reference to that section so that s.
+Section 380.06(24), F.S. also exempts certain developments from DRI review, and the bill adds a reference to that section so that s.
 380.06(24), F.S., exempt developments will also be governed by the procedures in s.
 380.115, F.S.

-&lt;sup>7 The optional sector plan report was repealed by s.
+7 The optional sector plan report was repealed by s.
 28, of ch.
-2011-139 (The Act), however, s.
+2011-139, L.O.F.
+(The Act), however, s.
 21, ch.
-2011-34, amended the requirement and redesignated the subsection causing the report requirement to remain in statute.
-STORAGE NAME: pcb02.CMAS DATE: 1/13/2012
+2011-34, L.O.F., amended the requirement and redesignated the subsection causing the requirement for a report to remain in statute.

+STORAGE NAME: h7081.EAC

+DATE: 2/6/2012